r-lib/devtools/cran-comments.md

   available from http://rmarkdown.rstudio.com/.
 It will be submitted to CRAN in the next week or two.

+* checking dependencies in R code ...
+NOTE
+  Namespace in Imports field not imported from: ‘memoise’ All declared Imports should be used.

+  memoise is a build-time dependency.

 * checking R code for possible problems ...
 NOTE
   Found the following calls to attach():
     File 'devtools/R/package-env.r':